 - Stained concrete, which is used by many retailers with high traffic

-Unless you’re going to deliver mail and packages to each apartment daily, set aside a space, even a small one, with lock boxes where residents can retrieve mail and packages, or package slips, with the packages stored in another area for safety.
-Many apartment buildings with larger budgets now set up virtual concierges that let residents know they’ve received a package, sometimes on an electronic board in the lobby or through an app.
+Unless you’re going to deliver mail and packages to each apartment daily, set aside a space with lock boxes where residents can retrieve mail, with the packages stored in another area for safety.
+Many apartment buildings with larger budgets now set up virtual concierges that let residents know they’ve received a package, sometimes through an app.

 Make your choices in the warm, soft, neutral family, like grays and browns, which appeal to the largest audience and wear well.
 Of course, Pittro says, you can add a dash of color for a smart accent.

-While many residential buildings avoid wallpaper because it’s expensive to buy and hang and less practical than paint, many vinyls today look smart, wear well, and even can mimic expensive fancy paint finishes, grass cloths, woods, and stones, Cook says.
+Many residential buildings avoid wallpaper because it’s expensive to buy and install and is also less practical than paint.
+However, today, many vinyls look smart, wear well, and can even mimic expensive fancy paint finishes, wood, and stone, Cook says.
 If you go with paint, select an eggshell finish to make it easy to wash.

 Have you made upgrades to your buildings’ lobbies lately?
 If so, what changes have drawn compliments from tenants or owners?
-Leave a comment below, and let us know!
+Leave a comment below!Read more on Maintenance & Improvements